jpikl/rew/README.md

 - Result will always be an absolute path.
 - If path is a symbolic link, it will be resolved.

-Path without filename `D` removes last name component of a path.
+Parent directory `d` might give a different result than `D` which removes last component of a path.
-This might give different result than using parent directory `d`.
+Both of these filters preserve root directory.

 | Input     | `{d}`   | `{D}`     |
 | --------- | ------- | --------- |